 Settlements can sometimes be reached relatively quickly without ever having to file a lawsuit.

-That being said, most of the time settlements won’t be taken seriously until the eve of trial, which can be months or even years after the original filing of the lawsuit.
+That being said, most of the time settlements will not be taken seriously until the eve of trial, which can be months or even years after the original filing of the lawsuit.

 If we do win your case, and a judgment is then entered, the defendant will either pay or settle immediately.
 However, defendants frequently appeal these initial judgments, which can then delay the ultimate recovery for months or years.

-On the other hand, if you lose, you can appeal, a process we’ll help guide you through.
+On the other hand, if you lose, you can appeal, a process we will help guide you through.
 This process, too, can take anywhere from a few months to several years.
-If you do win on appeal, you’ll probably need to go back to court, and maybe even another appeal.
+If you do win on appeal, you will probably need to go back to court, and maybe even another appeal.
 This is why you need a trial lawyer by your side the entire time!

 Reach out to our mass tort lawyers at Burg Simpson Arizona to help assist with your mass tort litigation if you or a loved one has been injured by a medical device or mislabeled prescription drug.
 Call us at 602-777-7000 or fill out our free case evaluation form now.